Austin-Daigle/VimeoGrabber-GUI/README.md

 - Smart file path detection for easy folder access
 - Leverages yt-dlp for reliable video extraction
 - Automatically checks for and installs dependencies
+- Available as standalone Windows executable (no Python required)

 ## Screenshots